Dacasil/Baer2025/README.md

 ## Judging Criteria:
 * Efficiency gain: Solution improves the efficiency, simplifies the process and adds some value to the step when it comes to documentation of the onboarding process
-* Longest session: Team that will have the longest session in the game receive extra
+* Longest session: Team that will have the longest session in the game receive extra credits

 ## Point of Contact: